Meg Ryan

 The first lead role of Meg Ryan (Promised Land)

-Her character Beverly was an alcoholic, and her husband Danny (Kiefer Sutherland) returns to their hometown after a long absence, hoping that his wife would come to her senses and their life would get back on track.
-It was during the filming of this movie that Meg recognized the true nature of the acting profession:
+Her character Beverly was an alcoholic, and her husband Danny (Kiefer Sutherland) returns to their hometown after a long absence, hoping his wife would come to her senses and their life would get back on track.
+During filming, Meg discovered the true nature of the acting profession:

 The profession of an actor is often misunderstood.
 Its essence is not to draw attention to oneself: «Look at me, see who I am, gaze upon me!» On the contrary, it's «Look at yourself, see who you are.

-This approach towards her profession subsequently helped her become one of the most renowned actresses of the 90s, creating unforgettable cinematic characters: Sally Albright in the comedic drama "When Harry Met Sally", Annie Reed in the heartfelt melodrama "Sleepless in Seattle", and Catherine Boyd in the comedy "I.Q".
+This approach to her craft helped her become one of the most celebrated actresses of the 90s, creating unforgettable characters: Sally Albright in the comedic drama "When Harry Met Sally", Annie Reed in the heartfelt melodrama "Sleepless in Seattle", and Catherine Boyd in the comedy "I.Q".

 A still from Sleepless in Seattle